ivanreeve/webdev-portfolio/README.md

     ![img](./src/assets/img/liveserver.png)

-    To start the live server on Visual Studio Code, just click the button indicated by the white border with the label "Go Live".
+    To start the live server on Visual Studio Code, just click the button indicated by the white border with the label "Go Live" (located at the bottom right by default).
 This should start the development server right away.

 ## HTML Elements and Tags Used